This vegan recipe for baked corn dogs is also gluten-free. Because it is baked, and not fried, it's healthy but still tastes amazing!

 This homemade vegan corn dog recipe is easy to make with just a few simple steps:

 - Whisk the dry ingredients.

-- Mix in everything else until just combined.
+- Mix in everything else until just combined to create the batter.

-- Scoop the batter onto a parchment lined baking sheet, place a hot dog piece on top, then cover with more batter.
+- Scoop the corn dog batter onto a parchment lined baking sheet, place a hot dog piece on top, then cover with more batter.

-The classics like ketchup and mustard are of course great for dipping, but try mixing it up with any of these plant based sauces:
+The classics like ketchup and mustard are of course great for dipping homemade corndogs, but try mixing it up with any of these plant based sauces: